 #2 – Tableau — The Most Advanced Data Visualization Software

-Tableau is an advanced data visualization and management tool capable of handling massive data sets with thousands or hundreds of thousands of data points.
+If you need something more than basic business intelligence, Tableau is the way to go.
+It’s an advanced data visualization and management tool capable of handling massive data sets with thousands—or hundreds of thousands—of data points.

-When you sign up, you get access to dozens of powerful features, including:
+When you sign up as a Tableau Creator (access to everything), you get access to dozens of powerful features, including:

 - Charts, infographics, maps, dashboards, and more